The following is a transcript of an interview between TheServerSide’s Cameron W. McKenzie and Azul Systems’ CTO Gil Tene.

 To the other part of your question about startup behavior, I think that Java 9 is bringing in some interesting features that could over time affect startup behavior.
 It’s not just the Jigsaw parts, it’s certainly the idea that you could perform some sort of analysis on code-enclosed modules and try to optimize some of it for startup.

-Cameron McKenzie: So, anyways, if you want to find out more about high-performance JVM computing, head over to Azul’s website.
+Cameron McKenzie: So, anyways, if you want to find out more about high-performance JVM computing products, head over to Azul’s website.
 And if you want to hear more of Gil’s insights, follow him on Twitter, @giltene.

 You can follow Cameron McKenzie on Twitter: @cameronmckenzie